victormartingarcia/sansa-trading-strategy-vbnet/README.md

 Overview
 ----

-Sansa is a trading algorithm written in C# using the [TradingMotion SDK] development tools (there is a [VB.net port] too).
+Sansa is a trading algorithm written in C# using the [TradingMotion SDK] development tools (there is a [C# port] too).

 ![OHLC example chart](markdown_files/OHLC.png)
 <sub>__Image footnote:__ Example of Sansa OHLC financial chart showing some automatic trades</sub>

-The strategy code is all contained in [SansaStrategy.cs], including a default parameter combination.
+The strategy code is all contained in [SansaStrategy.vb], including a default parameter combination.

 This default parameter combination has been optimized to run over a 100' bars main chart and 120' bars secondary chart of _Euro-Bund Future_.